chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 The contrast in performance between Numba and MPI implementations for parallel computing in this case study is noteworthy.
 Numba's parallel execution with threads demonstrates exceptional efficiency and scalability for the Gaussian blur operation, significantly outperforming the MPI approach, which struggles to achieve similar efficiency gains.
 This might be surprising given MPI's widespread use in high-performance computing for distributed memory systems.
 The poor performance of MPI in this context could be attributed to overheads associated with inter-process communication, which become pronounced for operations like Gaussian blur that require intensive data exchange.
 This analysis underscores the importance of choosing the right parallel computing approach based on the specific nature of the task and the computational resources available.

+> Even though we introduce overheads with inter-process communication, we should still note that we get almost double the execution time when executing the mpi code with just one process.
+The execution times decrease with a higher number of processes, but the number for just one process suggests that the implementation contains a significant problem which introduces quite big overheads.

 #### Sobel Edge Detection